h4mmad/Sorted-HRM/README.md

 ## Employee model API response structure

+This document will be used to structure code and ideas

 Making a GET request to the api endpoint, if authorized will result in an array, each element in the array will be a section object, each object will contain the sectionID, sectionName and a fields array.